 • How can the conversion rate be increased?

-• Can the conversion rate also be increased organically (i.e. without a chatbot)?
+• Can the conversion rate also be grown organically (i.e., without a chatbot)?

 • Does the online touchpoint have emotional elements that cannot be covered by a chatbot?